alesti/tinkering-tinkerbell/hardware.md

 allows a lot of different configurations if neccessary.
 I use one port as uplink into the home network.

-My H2 is dual homed, one leg in the home network, the other in the lab network.
-This leg should act as tinkerbell provisioner for the lab cluster.
+The provisioning node is also an Odroid (H2 type) in the labnet.

 ### Cooling

-My H2 has a pwm controlled 92mm fan on the top of its case, but it barely uses it under normal work load.
+My personal H2 has a pwm controlled 92mm fan on the top of its case, but it barely uses it under normal work load.

 The case (see below) is somehow size constrained, so i decided to use 80mm [Noctua NF-A8 PWM](https://noctua.at/en/nf-a8-pwm) fans, suitable to the standard 4pin 2,54mm pitch connector.

+Later (in february 2023) i got some additional H2 nodes, and i decided to build a better fitting cooling solution dedicated to each node.
+I needed a different connector (4pin 1.25mm pitch) and 5V (instead of 12V as the H3).

+I created a printable fan connector [see below](#case) and opted to use [Noctua NF-A6x25 5V PWM](https://noctua.at/de/products/fan/nf-a6x25-5v-pwm) fans in it as 60mm is the regular hight of the rackmount.

 ### Power Supply